google/or-tools/ortools/sat/doc/integer_arithmetic.md

 ## Integer variables

-Integer variables can take on 64 bit signed integer values.
-When creating them, a domain must be given.
+Integer variables can take on 64-bit signed integer values.
+When creating them, a domain must be provided.

 ### Interval domain

-To create a single contiguous integer domain, just call the `NewIntVar` method with the two bounds of the domain.
+To create a single contiguous integer domain, just call the `NewIntVar` method with the lower and upper bounds.
+For instance, to create a variable that can take on any value between 0 and 10, inclusive:

 -   **C++**: `IntVar x = model.NewIntVar({0, 10}).WithName("x");`
 -   **Python**: `x = model.NewIntVar(0, 10, 'x')`
 -   **Java**: `IntVar x = model.newIntVar(0, 10, "x");`
 -   **C#**: `IntVar x = model.NewIntVar(0, 10, "x");`

-### Non contiguous domain
+### Non-contiguous domain

-An instance of the Domain class is needed to create a variable with a non-contiguous domain.
-These domain instances can be created using a list of discrete values:
+An instance of the Domain class is needed to create variables with non-contiguous domains.
+Here, the variable can be any of 1, 3, 4, or 6:

 -   **C++**: `model.NewIntVar(Domain::FromValues({1, 3, 4, 6});`
 -   **Python**: `model.NewIntVarFromDomain(cp_model.Domain.FromValues([1, 3, 4,